PrimeTimeTran/turbo-ship/README.md

 - [ ] React Native

 ## Research
-At the time of starting the project these were the most popular frameworks [statistically speaking](https://survey.stackoverflow.co/2023/#technology-most-popular-technologies).
+At the time of starting the project these were the most popular frameworks [statistically speaking](https://survey.stackoverflow.co/2023/#technology-most-popular-technologies) for both front & backend.

 # Backend